msu-eele-465/final-project-Goobster24/docs/planning/proposal.md

 **The inputs to the system will be:**
 1. Adafruit PA1010D GPS sensor; I'll be taking in both current GPS coordinates and altitude
-2. Adafruit BME 688 temperature/humidity module, inputting raw temperature, humidity, and barometric data to be processed/converted to desired unit
+2. Adafruit AHT20 temperature/humidity module, inputting raw temperature and humidity data to be processed/converted to desired unit
 3. DS3231 RTC; Getting current time to the second and will also need to be manually set by the user through OLED I/O to desired time.
 4. ESP32; Providing data for both daily and weekly forecast that will need to be decoded by the MSP430.
 This requires some arduino code in order to receive/process
 API data, but is pretty simple and not necessarily the "bare metal" programming this class emphasizes.
-5. Adafruit OLED display; Contains three buttons and a reset which will be utilized to navigate the basic GUI and modify settings of the watch such as alarm time, setting the current time, or getting the forecast online.
+5. Adafruit OLED display; Contains three buttons and a reset which will be utilized to navigate the basic GUI and modify settings of the watch such as alarm time, setting the current time, or getting the forecast online, connected to GPIO pins which will connect to the MSP430.

 **The outputs of the system will be:**
 1. Simple Buzzer; somewhat trivial, but will be powered via PWM by the microcontroller when the user's selected time is reached.